/images/resources/tutorials/writing-apis/mcp-authorization-implementation.png

 }

-The Curity Identity Server then creates a dynamic client, assigns it a generated client ID and client secret and returns it to the MCP client, which should persist the details and use them for subsequent connections to the Curity Identity Server.
+After it applies the DCR policy, the Curity Identity Server creates a dynamic client, assigns it a generated client ID and client secret and returns it to the MCP client, which should persist the details and use them for subsequent connections to the Curity Identity Server.

 json